Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Stochastic Semantic Segmentation

-\subsection{Qualitative Results}
+\subsubsection{Qualitative Results}

-\Cref{fig:semantic2d_lidar_showcase} and the accompanying multimedia illustrate the semantic segmentation results generated by our proposed S3-Net and the other ablation baselines.
-We can easily see that our proposed S3-Net with range and intensity data can produce more accurate semantic segmentation compared to the other two ablation baselines that only use range data or Cartesian point representation, where our proposed S3-Net has fewer mis-segmented points in the red ellipses.
+\Cref{fig:semantic2d_lidar_showcase} and the accompanying multimedia material present semantic segmentation results from our proposed S$^3$-Net ($\mathbf{R}+\mathbf{I}+\mathbf{A}$) and two strong ablation baselines: S$^3$-Net ($\mathbf{R}$) and S$^3$-Net ($\mathbf{R}+\mathbf{I}$).
+The results demonstrate that S$^3$-Net ($\mathbf{R}+\mathbf{I}+\mathbf{A}$), which incorporates range, intensity, and incident angle data, yields more accurate segmentation than the baselines.
+This is evidenced by fewer mis-segmented points within the highlighted regions (red ellipses).
+These qualitative findings confirm the ability of 2D lidar to achieve semantic scene understanding without a camera, enabling enhanced performance in various lidar-based mobile robotics applications.